Which cancers are linked to HPV?

 - Public health nurses give three doses of HPV vaccine in the arm over six months.

 People who are no longer in school and are interested in the vaccine should speak with their healthcare provider.
-If older than 18 and not eligible for the school-based program, the cost for the three shots is about $525.
-Private health insurance may pay for part of this.

 What else does the HPV vaccine protect against?